Standards of the Schwarz Vulpes Companion Dog

 Shoulders: The shoulders should be slightly sloping, without any tendency to looseness of shoulders.
 The shoulders lie close to the body.

 Rear Legs: The legs of the Schwarz Vulpes Dog must indicate a light footedness.
 When viewed from the rear, the hind legs come straight down from the hips to the ground.
+His feet and legs might stay up off the ground in anticipation of the next move.
+He has the border collie stare with his head down and his feet/legs very still and not moving.

 Tail: The tail should reach the ground and when running it should be an extension of the body.
 Longer is more acceptable than shorter.
 The tail should be wide at the root, tapering to the end.
 The tail should be well furred but the guard hairs are not overly long.
 The tail should hang down when at rest.
 The tail should never hide under the body or between the legs in a gesture of fear.
 He may carry his tail high when excited yet never curling tightly and never curled over the back.
 A straight tail is the ideal.
+The undercoat is more than the top coat.
+The guard hairs are sparse giving the breed a wild look of un tidiness.

 Serious Faults: Rear legs too close together